Get to know us

 The purpose of the Advancement Committee shall be: 1) To facilitate the orderly acquisition of qualified assets for the Brown County Community Foundation.
 2) To improve the public image of the Brown County Community Foundation (BCCF) through public relations and education activities.

-• Shaely King
+• Shaely King, Chair

 • Sunny Leerkamp